 Soup is also a common staple for breakfast in many homes, especially during the winter months.

-And to this day, rose petal jam still gives me great joy at breakfast time!
+Rose petal jam will bring you great joy at breakfast time!
 It is as aesthetically pleasing as it is pleasing to the taste with a beautiful, blush pink color, and ever-so-delicate rose aroma and flavor.